American Battlefield Trust

 Data centers are large industrial complexes of multiple buildings up to 100’ tall that function as the backbone of the modern cloud-based internet.
 They are often hulking, windowless structures built not to accommodate people, but the vast array of computer servers that power our web-enabled lives.

 Globally, data centers consume more energy than the nations of South Africa or Egypt each year.
 Every day, a large facility (known in the industry as a “hyperscale”) requires as much water and power as a 25,000-person town to operate.
-Massive amounts of electricity keep the computers churning and the air conditioning – which in turn requires between 3-5 million gallons of water – needed to cool them humming.
+Massive amounts of electricity keep the computers churning and provide the cooling – which in turn requires between 3-5 million gallons of water – needed to keep them humming.

 Surrounding communities face significant issues from these types of new neighbors.
 Noise pollution is ubiquitous and concerns about water runoff and decreased water quality because of higher salinity are well-founded.
 Despite these and many other potential troubles, many jurisdictions are eager to embrace data centers because of easy tax revenue.